GuavaCZ/calendar/README.md

 public function onDateClick(array $info = []): bool
 {
     // Validate the data
-    // $info contains the event data:
+    // $info contains the calendar data:
     // $info['date'] - the date clicked on
     // $info['dateStr'] - the date clicked on as a UTC string
     // $info['allDay'] - whether the date is an all-day slot